 - Internship/practicum experience for local and remote students

-- Career development and advising from our dedicated career specialist
+- Career development and advising from our dedicated career specialist (career resources)

 - Connections to industry and others

-The Bioinformatics & Computational Biology (BCB) track has a focus on informatics at the cellular and molecular level.
+The Bioinformatics & Computational Biomedicine (BCB) track has a focus on informatics at the cellular and molecular level.
 The term bioinformatics refers to a focus on genomics and related areas, while the computation biology term indicates a strong emphases on computation methods.
 As the work of BCB begins to impact people and healthcare, its focus adds to the area of translational bioinformatics that applies BCB techniques to problems of human health and disease.

 Our graduate program also offers a Doctor of Philosophy (PhD) program in the clinical informatics and BCB tracks.
 Just as the Graduate Certificate is a subset of the master's degree program (for the clinical informatics track), the master's degree programs are in turn a subset of the PhD program.
 We call the master's curriculum within the PhD the knowledge base, to which students add advanced research courses and a dissertation.

 Because the higher-level programs are super-sets of the more basic programs, we call this the building-block model of our program, indicating that students can start at the entry level for a given track and potentially progress all the way to the PhD (if their career goals warrant).

 We also offer fellowship programs at both the predoctoral (PhD student) and postdoctoral (those with a doctoral degree already, who usually pursue a master's degree as a fellow) levels.
 Those who are fellows are mostly funded by training grants and other scholarships.
 Our main training grant is funded by the National Library of Medicine (NLM), a institute within the National Institutes of Health (NIH).
 Other financial aid is available for PhD and postdoctoral MS students through our National Library of Medicine Fellowship Program.